-While there is no national property tax in Canada, municipalities levy local taxes on property owners.
+While Canada has no national property tax, municipalities levy local taxes on property owners.

-Canada has a comprehensive social security system in place, funded by taxing employee wages.
+Canada has a comprehensive social security system funded by taxing employee wages.
 In some cases, Americans living and working in Canada may be required to contribute to this system.
-Fortunately, the US-Canada totalization helps lay clear terms for which system expats must pay into, helping you avoid having to contribute to both.
+Fortunately, the US-Canada totalization helps lay clear terms for which system expats must pay into, helping you avoid contributing to both.

-The US and Canada have a Totalization Agreement in place to help those who otherwise would have to pay social security taxes to both countries on the same earnings.
-Without the agreement in place, it could create a wrinkle with retirement, disability, or survivor’s benefits.
+The US and Canada have a Totalization Agreement to help those who otherwise would have to pay social security taxes to both countries on the same earnings.
+Without the agreement, it could create a wrinkle with retirement, disability, or survivor’s benefits.

 Generally, if you pay Canadian Social Security, you do not pay US Social Security.
 Different circumstances of your employment will factor into where you will be paying.

-As an American living in Canada, you’ll probably have to file tax forms with both the US and Canadian governments.
-Let’s take a look at some of the most common forms for each country.
+As an American living in Canada, you’ll probably have to file tax forms with the US and Canadian governments.
+Let’s look at some of the most common forms for each country.

 T1 General: Income Tax and Benefit Return

-The T1 General: Income Tax and Benefit Return is the primary income tax return in Canada—the Canadian equivalent of IRS Form 1040.
+The T1 General: Income Tax and Benefit Return is Canada’s primary income tax return—the Canadian equivalent of IRS Form 1040.
 This is the form expats must use to report virtually every form of income, including:

 The standard due date for filing Form T1 is April 30.
 However, self-employed expats have an automatic extension to June 15.
 (Though the deadline for paying taxes is still April 30.)